jkirsch/senser/README.md

 * edu.tuberlin.senser.images.facedetection.video.WatchTV

-This runs face detection on the live video feed.
+This runs face detection on a live video feed.

 ### If you just want to see live update of the graph

-There is also a testmode, which just reads of text from twitter and does a wordcount on the hashtags.
+There is also a testmode, which just reads text from twitter and does a wordcount on the hashtags.
-This dioes not use any video.
+This does not use any video.

 For twitter, set `twitter.enabled=true`